openpaul/netcuptools/README.md

 Enable the systemd config by running `bash systemd/install_netcup_systemd.sh`.

-Then the service should be running.
+Then the service should be running peridocially.
+Set the repeat time yourself in `systemd/netcup-dyndns.timer`.

 ### imapsync.py